opsschool/curriculum/networking_201.rst

 full compliance with TIA/EIA and ISO cable standards, including metrics for crosstalk allowance, cable length, current loss, and many others.

-If you need to test cable used in low-impact environments (eg, wall jack to desktop), a link tester is usually sufficient.
+If you need to test cable used in low-impact environments (e.g., wall jack to desktop), a link tester is usually sufficient.
-If you need to test cable used in high-impact environments (eg, datacenter), opt for a cable certifier.
+If you need to test cable used in high-impact environments (e.g., datacenter), opt for a cable certifier.
 Reputable cable vendors will have already run certification tests on cable, so this is only useful if you are routinely making your own cable (which